ShimuraWorkshop/Gear-VR-Controller-Motion-Pointer-for-Windows/README.md

 KeyTouchButtonCenter2 / KeyBackButton2 / KeyHomeButton2 / KeyVolumeUpButton2 / KeyVolumeDownButton2 / KeyTouchButton2 / KeyTriggerButton2 / KeyTouchDirectCenter2

 You can also map controller roll, pitch, yaw motions to stick axes or triggers to make it a motion gamepad.
-Try to adjust motion pointer speed to 1~3 and assign a pointer reset button.
+Try to adjust motion pointer speed to 1~3 and assign "Pointer reset" to a button.
 Explore more settings if you're interested.

 Modify these options from False to True: